fxstein/todo/docs/MULTI_USER_DESIGN.md

 **Purpose:** Synchronize with remote state before assigning task numbers.

+**Critical Decision: Pull from main branch, not current branch**

+Each branch has its own copy of the serial file, but we need to coordinate with the authoritative source (main branch) to ensure task numbers are sequential across all branches.

 **Implementation:**
-- Perform `git pull` (or equivalent) before assigning new task numbers
+- Perform `git pull` from **main branch** before assigning new task numbers
 - Target only `TODO.md` and `.todo.ai/.todo.ai.serial` files
+- Merge main's serial file state into current branch
 - Handle pull failures gracefully (network issues, authentication, etc.)

 **When to Pull:**